molpopgen/fwdpy/_build/html/_sources/README.txt

 This section assumes that all packages are installed in fairly standard locations, such as /usr/local.
 See the troubleshooting section for more complex setups.

-A lot of them:

 * GSL_
 * fwdpp_
-* libsequence_  (Technically, libsequence is not needed for this package, but it is a dependency of fwdpp)
 * tcmalloc_

 The configure script will enforce minimum version numbers of these dependencies, if necessary.

-**Note:** fwdpy may require the 'dev' branch of fwdpp and/or libsequence.
+**Note:** fwdpy may require the 'dev' branch of fwdpp.
 The configure script checks for *both* the correct dependency version number *and* specific header files within each depdency.
 If the version number check passes, but a subsequent header check fails, then that is a sign that you need a development version of the relevant dependency.
 The reason for this situation is that the development of fwdpy has generated ideas for how to make fwdpp more accessible.
-Additionally, I'm adding summary statistics to libsequence.
 This situation will remain until fwdpy stabilizes.

 You also need a C++11-compliant compiler.
 For OS X users, that means Yosemite + current Xcode installation.
 For linux users, GCC 4.8 or newer should suffice.